 Just a word before we start in earnest.
 My list centres on the Veneto – a region in the Northern part of Italy where I currently live.
 You can easily adapt my suggestions to any Italian city and/or region as most of these activities are typical for the whole country.
 So, read on, make good use of them and share with people in need, i.e. anyone who has been caught by the weather in the beautiful Italy.

 1. Relax at a Spa or Thermal Baths

 Famous for its spa culture since Roman times, Italy has a great deal of mineral water springs feeding excellent spas and thermal baths which don’t cost the earth to access.
 You can easily get a three-hour or a daily pass for the spa of a luxury hotel for anything from 18-20 euros upwards.
 It could be even cheaper on work days, too.
 You will get access to all sorts of facilities like sauna, Turkish bath, heated benches, emotional showers and a Kneipp trail.
-My Italian neighbours rage about the spa at Hotel Virgilio in Creazzo and this summer I had the pleasure to spend the day reviewing the spa at Hotel Viest just outside of Vicenza (read my thoughts on its facilities here).
+Last summer I had the pleasure to spend the day reviewing the spa at Hotel Viest just outside of Vicenza (read my thoughts on its facilities here).
 Thermal baths (called terme in Italian) are a big thing in Italy and usually they combine spa experiences with mineral water swimming pools and all sorts of water-based treatments and activities (both covered and open-air).
 For example, check out Aquagardens – the largest Italian thermal park – which is next door to Verona.

 With Kids: Please, bear in mind that some spas may have age restrictions in place and children only over a certain age may be allowed in.
 Make sure to check if the spa you have chosen is kid-friendly or not, before getting there.
 Thermal baths on the other hand are usually a great place for children to swim and have fun with their parents.